 Sometimes parents think that a friend may be a bad influence on you.
 It’s worth listening to their concerns.
 You may be able to reassure them about your friend or they may have observations about your friend that you haven’t noticed.

-What if I like my friends but I don’t like what they are doing?
+What if I like my friends but I don’t like what they’re doing?

 Sometimes friends, even people you have been friends with for a long time, may begin to do things that you are uncomfortable with, such as using drugs, drinking, or stealing.
 They may or may not pressure you to join them.
-It may be hard, but you’ll need to judge for yourself how much time to spend with these friends.
+It may be hard, but you will need to decide for yourself about how much time to spend with these friends.
 It can be difficult and uncomfortable to turn away from your old friends and make new ones, but it may be necessary and worth the effort in the long run.

 How do I know when it’s time to give up on a friendship?